Whiplash Compensation QLD, Claims and Payouts

 Whiplash Compensation Average Payout

-The average payout for a successful whiplash claim varies depending on the injury’s severity, your case’s circumstances, and your state compensation legislation.
-According to recent data, these are average lump sum payouts:
+The average payout for a successful whiplash claim varies depending on the injury’s severity, your case’s circumstances, and your state’s compensation legislation.
+According to QLD Court Judgements and MAIC data, these are average lump sum payouts:

 • Minor neck and back injuries caused by whiplash range from $2,500 and $10,000.